borbware/unity-basics-course/unity-cookbook/pathfinding.md

 ```

-### Scripting 2.
+## Scripting 2.
 Controlling a RigidBody

+* The following Enemy behaviour script is an alternative to the *AI Path* and *AI Destination Setter* scripts, so remove them if you follow these.
+  * You do need the *Seeker* script, however!
+* Add a Collider component so your Enemy can't walk through obstacles.
+* Add a Rigidbody so you can control your Enemy with forces and collisions.

-Initializations
+### Initializations

 ![](imgs/pathfinding-code1.png)